fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12c.md

 > In this exercise, submit the entire development environment, including both Express and React applications, Dockerfiles and docker-compose.yml.

-Finally it is time to put all pieces together.
+Finally it is time to put all the pieces together.
 Before starting, it is essential to understand <i>where</i> the React app is actually run.
 The above figure might give an impression that React app is run in the container but it is totally wrong.

-It is just the React app code that is in the container.
-When the server hits the address http://loclhost:8080 (assuming that you set up Nginx to be accesses in port 8080), the React source code gets downloaded from the container to the browser:
+It is just the <i>React app source code</i> that is in the container.
+When the browser hits the address http://loclhost:8080 (assuming that you set up Nginx to be accesses in port 8080), the React source code gets downloaded from the container to the browser:

 ![](../../images/12/nginx-setup.png)

-Next the browser starts executing the React app, and all the request it makes to the backend should now go through the Nginx reverse proxy:
+Next the browser starts executing the React app, and all the request it makes to the backend should be done through the Nginx reverse proxy:

 ![](../../images/12/nginx-setup2.png)

-THe fronent container is actually no more accessed beyond the 1st request that gets the React app source code to the browser.
+The fronent container is actually no more accessed beyond the 1st request that gets the React app source code to the browser.

+Set up now your app to work as in the abovefigure.
 Make sure that the todo-frontend works with todo-backend.
-It will require changes to the *REACT\_APP\_BACKEND\_URL* environmental variable.
+It will require changes to the *REACT\_APP\_BACKEND\_URL* environmental variable in the frontend.

-If you already got this working during a previous exercise you may skip this.

 Make sure that the development environment is now fully functional, that is:
 - all features of the todo app work